ianandersonlol/HiveTransition/README.md

 For detailed information about all available transition tools (path_migrator.py, bash_profile_migration.py, colab_fix.py, ligandmpnn_fix.py, rfdiffusion_fix.py, rosetta_fix.py, and broken.py), see:

 **[Cluster Transition Tools Documentation](docs/transition_tools.md)**

+## Contributing

+If you find issues or have improvements:

+1. Use `transition_tools_old/broken.py` to report script issues
+2. Submit pull requests for fixes
+3. Share working examples with the lab

 ---